 The distance to frontier measure is designed to address both shortcomings, complementing the ease of doing business ranking.
 This measure illustrates the distance of an economy to the "frontier," and the change in the measure over time shows the extent to which the economy has closed this gap.
-The frontier is a score derived from the most efficient practice or highest score achieved on each of the component indicators in 9 Doing Business indicator sets (excluding the employing workers and getting electricity indicators) by any economy since 2005.
-In starting a business, for example, New Zealand has achieved the highest performance on the time (1 day), Canada and New Zealand on the number of procedures required (1), Slovenia on the cost (0% of income per capita) and Australia and 90 other economies on the paid-in minimum capital requirement (0% of income per capita).
+The frontier is a score derived from the most efficient practice or highest score achieved on each of the component indicators in 10 Doing Business indicator sets (excluding the employing workers indicators) by any economy.
+In starting a business, for example, Canada and New Zealand have achieved the highest performance on the number of procedures required (1) and on the time (0.5 days), Denmark and Slovenia on the cost (0% of income per capita) and Chile, Zambia and 99 other economies on the paid-in minimum capital requirement (0% of income per capita) (table 22.2).

 Calculating the distance to frontier for each economy involves 2 main steps.
-First, individual indicator scores are normalized to a common unit: except for the total tax rate.
-To do so, each of the 28 component indicators y is rescaled to (max - y)/(max - min), with the minimum value (min) representing the frontier-the highest performance on that indicator across all economies since 2005.
-For the total tax rate, consistent with the calculation of the rankings, the frontier is defined as the total tax rate corresponding to the 15th percentile based on the overall distribution of total tax rates for all years.
-Second, for each economy the scores obtained for individual indicators are aggregated through simple averaging into one distance to frontier score.
+First, individual indicator scores are normalized to a common unit: except for the total tax rate, each of the 31 component indicators y is rescaled to (max - y)/(max - min), with the minimum value (min) representing the frontier-the highest performance on that indicator across all economies since 2003 or the first year the indicator was collected.
+For the total tax rate, consistent with the calculation of the rankings, the frontier is defined as the total tax rate at the 15th percentile of the overall distribution of total tax rates for all years.
+Second, for each economy the scores obtained for individual indicators are aggregated through simple averaging into one distance to frontier score, first for each topic and then across all topics.
 An economy's distance to frontier is indicated on a scale from 0 to 100, where 0 represents the lowest performance and 100 the frontier.